amyehodge/SQL/_episodes/03-sql-joins.md

 > ## Challenge:
 >
-> - Write a query that returns the number of animals caught of each genus in each plot.
+> - How many animals of each genus were caught in each plot?
+Report the answer with the greatest number at the top of the list.
-> Order the results by plot number (ascending) and by descending number of individuals in each plot.
 >
 > > ## Solution
 > > ~~~